 How to Submit Comments

-The Health and Human Services Rules Coordination Office coordinates the rulemaking process and assists health and human services staff involved in developing and publishing rules.
+The HHS Rules Coordination Office coordinates the rulemaking process and assists health and human services staff involved in developing and publishing rules.
 For more information about how to submit comments or questions about HHS rulemaking, please email the Rules Coordination Office.

 Tips for Submitting Public Comments

-HHSC knows that our stakeholders spend a lot of time and energy thoughtfully considering proposed rules and policies, so we want to make sure that we are able to fully understand and consider each comment submitted.
+HHSC knows that our stakeholders spend a lot of time and energy thoughtfully considering proposed rules and policies, so we want to make sure that we can fully understand and consider each comment submitted.
 With that in mind, here are some tips for submitting comments.

 Point to a specific rule or policy section

-For example, "These rules/policies are too prescriptive" may be a valid comment, but it doesn't tell HHSC staff what the commenter thinks should be changed.
+For example, "These rules/policies are too prescriptive" may be a valid comment, but it doesn't tell HHS staff what the commenter thinks should be changed.